resulumit/luzpar/content/home/title.md

 This is a demonstration website, for [a workshop on automated web scraping](https://github.com/resulumit/scrp_workshop) --- by [Resul Umit](https://resulumit.com/).

-It includes fabricated data on the imaginary Parliament of Luzland --- such as  [documents](documents/) in its recent history, election results in its one hundred [constituencies](constituencies/), and voting statistics of its as many [members](members/).
+It includes fabricated data on the imaginary Parliament of Luzland --- such as  [documents](documents/) in its recent history, latest election results in its one hundred [constituencies](constituencies/), and voting statistics of its as many [members](members/).

 Luzland is imagined to be a federal republic, made up of four [states](states/), each with an equal number of constituencies.